sonictruth/vr-dos/README.md

 This is a experimental "PC running DOS" emulator inside a VR environment.

-To achive this I modified js-dos to be able to compile it as a Web Worker.
-This way the main thread will have enough power for VR rendering.

 The VR environment was built using Three.js and the emulator is rendered inside the world using CanvasTexture.

+To achive proper fps (main thread needed more power for VR rendering) I modified js-dos to be able to compile it as a Web Worker.

 ![](demo.gif)